Onit Documentation

 To make things even more interesting, there are different types of arrays.
 How you work with any given array will depend on its type.

 One type of array contains a single series of data.
-That’s a pretty abstract statement, so let’s look at an example.
+That’s an abstract statement, so let’s look at an example.

 To work with arrays that contain a single series of data, we can use the following syntax: